Thursday, April 21, 2016

 Our worth… God's glory

-Being like God, in his image, has nothing to do with what we do for God or provide him (doing some good work or performing some task such as covering our shame with fig leaves) but is based solely on who God has made us to be (like God himself!) and what he has given us.
+Being like God, in his image, has nothing to do with what ¹we do for God or provide him (doing some good work or performing some task such as covering our shame with fig leaves) but is based solely on who God has made us to be (like God himself!) and what he has given us.
 Our problem is we want our identity based on what we do, not who we actually are - who He has made us to be.

 Because we are disconnected from God, the ground and source of our being and value, we live with a subtle, buried, and deep sense of guilt, shame, worthlessness, and inadequacy.
 As a result, we are always seeking to do things to prove we are not worthless but important and valuable.
 We are constantly attempting to prove our worth by doing "important" things.

 Our having a hard time accepting that we are worth God's love - because of who He created us to be as creatures in his image - is actually a subtle form of rebellious unbelief.
 God tells us we are designed by him, for life in him.
 Why?
-For us to partake of and enjoy him as much as possible, we must be like him as much as possible without actually being him.
+In order for us to partake of and enjoy him as much as possible, we must be like him as much as possible without actually being him.
 And since this is so, we can not function properly without a relationship-union with Him -

 our Creator.
 We are only a "shadow" or "vapor" of our original design.
-But we still have the capacity to be fully restored to God and our original design and will be if we are in Christ.
+But we still have the capacity to be fully restored to God and our original design and ultimately will be if we are in Christ.

 Yet we refuse to recognize this and reject a new status (offered to us by God through Christ, not earned by us).
-We now attempt to be our own god; to hang on to the lie that we can operate without him and even do something to prove our worth and earn God's love.
+We now attempt to be our own god; to hang on to the lie that we can operate fully without him and even do something to ¹prove our worth and earn God's love.
 But this is contrary to who God designed us to be i.e. who we actually are and who he tells us we are.
 And this is the very attitude (distrust/unbelief) that keeps us from reconnecting with God through the provision he has made for us in Christ.

 For a discussion of our worth in relation to sin click here